Chapter 18.68

 3. Other.
 Where applicable, other adverse environmental conditions must also be eliminated or adequately accommodated.
 The additional conditions shall include but not be limited to seismic, land slide, and ground water.

 I. Street Lights.
-Within subdivisions the responsibility for providing street lights lies with the developer of the subdivision, not the city.
+Within subdivisions the responsibility for providing street lights lies with the developer of the subdivision, not the town.
 If a subdivision plan does not provide for street lights, it shall be so written on the plat for that subdivision.
-If street lights are desired by the future property owners, the cost of installing these improvements will be the responsibility of the property owners themselves and not the city.
+If street lights are desired by the future property owners, the cost of installing these improvements will be the responsibility of the property owners themselves and not the town.

 J. Permanent Survey Monuments.
 No less than two permanent survey monuments shall be installed in each subdivision.
 The location of the monuments shall be shown on the final plat.
 Also, all corners on the subdivision and all lot corners in the subdivision shall be marked.
-[Ord.
-1998-99-A § 10-7-6.3.]

 Article VI.
 Costs and Charges